 The overall economic effect of privacy breaches on firm value is unclear.
 On one hand, privacy breaches, once revealed to the market, should decrease both consumers' and investors' confidence in the firm and affect the sales of its products.
-Breaches could also lead to potential high remediation costs for failing to protect private consumers data, through costly lawsuits (Miller et al. (2000)), payments of a year of credit reporting, or simply decreases in future customer purchases (Rao et al (2011), Lapre (2011)).
-It may also decrease new customer reach, as prospective customers may be concerned that their data will be disclosed or lost by the firm (Hays and Hill (1999); Miller et al. (2000)).
+Breaches could also lead to potential high remediation costs for failing to protect private consumers data, through costly lawsuits, payments of a year of credit reporting, or simply decreases in future customer purchases [2-4].
+It may also decrease new customer reach, as prospective customers may be concerned that their data will be disclosed or lost by the firm [2, 5].
+Additionally, there is a risk of secondary market for stolen data that increases identity theft against customers and the overall cost for breached companies [6].